digitalservicebund/ris-adm-literature/doc/adr/0012-environments.md

 ❗ The issue motivating this decision, and any context that influences or constrains the decision.

-Until now all of development and testing took place in a single environment called `staging`.<br>
-Now we have introduced two new enviroments, `UAT` and `production` and need to clarify what roles they play and what to expect from them.

-Our environments consist of the following components:
+Due to stakeholder needs we will introduce two new environments in which our application will be running.

+The term "environment" is meant to indicate that while each of them runs all components of our application (details below), they share none of them.
+Any component may behave differently in each environment.

+Our applicaction's components are:
 * The `ris-adm-literature` application code running in two services (frontend, backend)
 * The NeuRIS database (shared across streams in NeuRIS)
 * Several S3 compatible buckets for exchanging data with the Portal (for publishing)
 * A 3rd party authentication service instance

-The term "environment" is meant to indicate that these components (code and data) are not shared across `staging`, `UAT` and `production`.

 ## Decision

 ❗The change that we're proposing or have agreed to implement.

-* Our app gets deployed to three environments:
+* Our app gets deployed to three environments for three main use cases:
-    * Staging
-    * UAT (user acceptance testing)
-    * Production (or "prod" for short)
+    * Staging - Used by the product team.
+Highly volatile: features and data may show up, change or disappear at any time.
+    * UAT - Used by anyone "trying out our app".
+Behaves like production, but with a safety net: nothing in here becomes visible to the public.
+    * Production (or "prod") - Used by documentalists, only.
+This is the product our end users in the documentation offices are using to perform their duties.

-* Each environment has its own rules and purposes
+* Each of these purposes comes with its own sets of rules that are described below.

 ### Rules and Purposes

-Note: The following is how we aim to set up the environments.
-It does not mean that all the aspects do exist already (e.g. our goal of how migration should behave does not imply that there is a migration already).
+_Note: The following is how we aim to set up and use the environments.
+It does not mean that all the aspects do exist already.
+E.g. our description of how repeated migrations should behave does __not__ imply that there are repeated migrations already._

 * Staging:
     * Purpose
         * Supporting the product development team's work.
+        * Use cases include: UX or functional or infrastructure experiments, half-done features

     * Access
         * The product team (primarily)